 Creating additional value for your partners

-Spiideo’s media partners, such as Minnesota-based marketing company Itasca Marketing, are beginning to realize how Spiideo Perform can assist their live streaming efforts.
+Spiideo’s media partners, such as Minnesota-based marketing company Itasca Marketing, realized how Spiideo Perform can assist their live streaming efforts.

-Spiideo recently partnered with Itasca to equip more than 50+ arenas across Minnesota with Spiideo’s automated camera system.
-This will allow Itasca to stream thousands of youth ice hockey, basketball, soccer, football, and volleyball games to fans using Spiideo Play.
+Spiideo partnered with Itasca to equip more than 50+ arenas across Minnesota with Spiideo’s automated camera system.
+And in January 2021 alone, Itasca streamed 10,000+ hours of youth ice hockey games to fans using Spiideo Play.

 Spiideo’s technology appealed to Itasca thanks to its ability to create live streams without the need for manual camera operators that consumed limited time and resources.
 With the ability to schedule events in advance, capture broadcast quality footage, and stream it to fans in real-time, Spiideo Play ticked all the boxes for the media provider.